0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `2000000000`

-**Description:** DefaultGasPriceWei is used to set the gas price to be used by the default gas pricer.
+**Description:** DefaultGasPriceWei is used to set the gas price to be used by the default gas pricer or as minimim gas price by the follower gas pricer.

 **Example setting the default value** (2000000000):
 ```